mzs0193/minhsmith.githbub.io/index.md

 ---

-### Research Projects
+### Professional Experiences

+- Project Engineer at Pure Technologies
 - Georgia Instistute of Technology Teaching Assistant for Machine Learning for Robotics
-- Auburn University Teaching Assisstant for Matlab
+- Auburn University Teaching Assistant for Matlab
-- Project Engineer at Pure Technologies

 ---